shiningsunnyday/GNNMDP/README.md

 # Program running system

 The experiments are all implemented in the environment of Intel(R) Core(TM) i7-8750H CPU @ 2.20GHz 2.21GHz 16.0GB.
-Pytorch, DGL are needed.
+Pytorch, DGL and Matlab are needed.